Read This First

 Prompt 3: Provide 3 real-life accounts of individuals who strived to make themselves socially significant, only to regret it later.

-The section turns on Real-Life Accounts of Pursuing and Regretting Social Significance, John Lennon, and Boris Becker.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Real-Life Accounts of Pursuing and Regretting Social Significance, John Lennon, and Boris Becker in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Real-Life Accounts of Pursuing and Regretting Social Significance distinct from John Lennon.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Real-Life Accounts of Pursuing and Regretting Social Significance distinct from John Lennon.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 while achieving social significance can fulfill certain ambitions and bring widespread recognition, it often comes with unforeseen challenges and burdens that can lead to regret, particularly when it affects personal relationships, privacy, and overall well-being.